SciML/RuntimeGeneratedFunctions.jl/README.md

 builds functions in a way that avoids `eval`, but cannot store the precompiled functions between Julia sessions.

+Credit to Chris Foster (@c4tf) for the implementation idea.

 ## Example

 ```julia